How to Have a Successful Dropshipping Business: The Ultimate Building Blocks

 Say your only supplier decides to sell direct-to-consumer and cut out retailers like you.
 Your business would take a serious hit.

 We’ve seen it happen.
 Businesses that looked good on paper suddenly faced massive revenue drops because they leaned too hard on one brand.
-One moment, you’re pulling in half a million a month, and the next, you’re scrambling to fill a void when that supplier has manufacturing issues or changes their business model.
+One moment, you’re pulling in half a million a month, and the next, you’re scrambling to fill a void when that previously reliable supplier has manufacturing issues or changes their business model.

 Don’t make that mistake.
 Diversify.